bsayli/codegen-blueprint/docs/guides/how-to-explore-hexagonal-architecture.md

 * Architecture cannot drift accidentally
 * Domain is always protected
-* Tech can evolve independently
+* Technology evolves independently
-* Standards are repeatable across the organization
+* Standards are repeatable at scale

-For teams who believe:

-> "Architecture isn't a diagram — it's a behavior."

-🚀 Happy generating with Codegen Blueprint! ✨
+> Architecture is no longer documentation — it is **behavior**.